-To encourage students to focus on learning, students are to keep their grooming simple, neat and plain
+To encourage students to focus on learning, students are to keep their grooming simple, neat and plain.
 As such, the following are not allowed in school:

-- Tattoos, body art drawings and henna decorations.

-- Nail polish or long fingernails

-- Use of cosmetics

-- Jewellery in any form

-- Amulets worn around the neck for religious reasons should not be visible to others.

-- Tinted contact lenses

-- Ear sticks, earrings or studs on any part of the body.
+- Tattoos, body art drawings and henna decorations. - Nail polish or long fingernails - Use of cosmetics (e.g.: lip-coloured products, blush, highlighter etc.) - Eyelash extensions, fake eyelashes or any eyelash enhancements - Jewellery in any form - Amulets worn around the neck for religious reasons should not be visible to others. - Tinted contact lenses - Ear sticks, earrings or studs on any part of the body (except for 1 pair of ear studs for the girls)